neuronsimulator/nrn/docs/cmake_doc/options.rst

   Enable Observer to be a subclass of DiscreteEvent
   Can save space but a lot of component destruction may not notify other components that are watching it to no longer use that component.
 Useful only if one builds a model without needing to eliminate pieces of the model.

-NRN_ENABLE_LEGACY_FR:BOOL=ON
+NRN_ENABLE_LEGACY_FR:BOOL=OFF
 ----------------------------
-  Use original faraday, R, etc. instead of 2019 nist constants
+  Use modern faraday, R, etc. from 2019 nist constants

   This option has been removed as a configure/cmake option of version 8.0 and default is to use modern units.
 At launch time (or import neuron),